How I Went From a Frustrated Classical Pianist,

 My anxiety was climbing by the second.

-And I knew theory.
+And I knew Theory.
 But actually using it in the moment?
-HA!
+Ha!

 "Alright, now take a solo."

-I froze.
-NOTHING.
 My fingers didn't move.
 My brain short-circuited.

 Anxiety.
 Embarrassment.
 Internal identity crisis.

-Fifteen years of training — all gone in one panic attack.
+14 years of training — all gone in one panic attack.

 I walked out of that rehearsal with my ego in a body bag.